r0sies/training.artemis.gpu/_episodes/01-IntroSetup.md

 title: "Creating an environment for GPU computing"
 ---

 This episode introduces a few ways we can set up a working GPU environemnt.
-You will find to get a well-functioning CUDA development environemnt there is a precious balance between your operating system, your model of GPU, your NVIDIA GPU driver, and your CUDA version that straddle across all the other pieces (not to mention the software, e.g. tensorflow, python, keras, matlab that depends on the underlying set-up).
+You will find to get a well-functioning CUDA development environment there is a precious balance between your operating system, your model of GPU, your NVIDIA GPU driver, and your CUDA version that straddle across all the other pieces (not to mention the software, e.g. tensorflow, python, keras, matlab, that depends on the underlying set-up).

 ## What is a GPU?

 A Graphics Processing Unit as opposed to a Central Processing Unit (CPU).
-Originally intended for sending an image to the pixels on the screen, someone then figured out that treating data as a texture map you could perfom lots of calculations simultanously, and the age of the GPGPU (general-purpose graphics processing unit) began.
+Originally intended for sending an image to the pixels on the screen, someone then figured out that by treating data as a texture map you could perfom lots of calculations simultanously, and the age of the GPGPU (general-purpose graphics processing unit) began.

 GPU or CPU